abhinav841/Ripples/help.md

 One may ask -
 > How can I get the plot for negative quadrants, for example, If I want the origin at the center of the plot?

-For this, we can translate the surface by adding or subtracting appropriate value from x and y coordinates.
+For this, we can translate the surface by adding or subtracting appropriate values from x and y coordinates.
 For example, let the surface function be sin(x + y² - t) and the range be 6.
 To shift the surface's origin to the centre of the plot, I must subtract 3 from both x and y coordinates (why?).
 Hence, the desired function is sin((x-3) + (y-3)*(y-3) - t).